Biohacking APOE4 Brain Longevity

 I refuse to accept a future where Alzheimer’s disease takes my memory – the very essence of who I am.

-My path is clear: I will do everything within my control to preserve my cognition, independence, and dignity — and to leave this world with my memories intact.
+My path is clear: I will do everything within my control to preserve my cognition, independence, and dignity.
+This site is the record of that journey – an evolving blueprint built from science, experience, persistence, and hope.

 What you’ll find here